radixdlt/radix-dapp-toolkit/README.md

 A typical full stack dApp will require the user to provide proof of ownership.
 After sending a data request and getting the proof from the wallet, you need authenticate the user through ROLA on the dApp backend.

 Use `walletApi.dataRequestControl` to provide a callback function that intercepts the RDT data request response flow.
-If no error has been thrown inside of the callback function RDT will proceed.
+If no error has been thrown inside of the callback function the RDT flow will proceed as usual.

 ```typescript
 rdt.walletApi.dataRequestControl(async (walletData) => {